B-Gendron/wassa-poster/README.md

 # SentEmoContext: Context-Aware Metric Learning for Efficient Emotion Recognition in Conversation
 Poster for the paper _SentEmoContext: Context-Aware Metric Learning for Efficient Emotion Recognition in Conversation_ accepted at WASSA@ACL 2024.

+The code for this paper is available at [this GitHub repository](https://github.com/B-Gendron/sentEmoContext/tree/main).

 ## Cite the paper